-Here, we see Dover White beautifying the upper kitchen cabinets.
+Above, we see beautification of the upper kitchen cabinets.
 A stunning look at lends to the warm glow of the kitchen created by the circular chandelier.

 Now, this could be a difficult situation.
-Using Dover White on cabinets can make it look dirty and unclean, sometimes when paired with ultra-clean whites.
+Painting the cabinets can make it look dirty and unclean, sometimes when paired with ultra-clean whites.

-So, if you do want to use Dover White in the kitchen – remember to pair it up with darker and bolder shades to let the color stand out.
+So, if you do want to use this one in the kitchen – remember to pair it up with darker and bolder shades to let the color stand out.